Apple Cider Vinegar: Benefits, Uses, Risks And Dosage

 However, people who do not have diabetes can also benefit from keeping their blood sugar in the normal range as some researchers believe that high blood sugar is a major cause of aging and some chronic diseases.

-The most effective and healthy way to manage your blood sugar is to avoid the best carbohydrates and sugars, but apple cider vinegar can also have a positive effect.
+The most effective and healthy way to manage your blood sugar is to avoid the best carbohydrates and sugars, but it can also have a positive effect.
 Studies show that vinegar has the following benefits for lowering blood sugar and insulin levels.

 - A small study found that vinegar can increase insulin sensitivity by 19-34% during a high-carbohydrate diet and significantly reduce blood sugar and insulin response.